 Nitrous oxide, commonly known as laughing gas, is an inhalant drug that is often used by dentists as a safe “local sedation method” for anxious, pain-sensitive patients.

 It is similar to many medicinal drugs—it is not for everyone, it can be abused, and it has both pros and cons for someone with a history of substance abuse.

 “A guide for the Practitioners” from the International Journal of Advanced Research, lists the following objectives for the use of nitrous oxide: “reduce untoward movement in reaction to treatment, enhance communication and patient cooperation, reduce gagging, and increase tolerance for longer appointments.”

-What is Nitrous oxide abuse?
+What is Nitrous Oxide Addiction

 Often referred to colloquially as “whip-its,” involves the misuse of nitrous oxide, which is a colorless, odorless gas that is commonly used for various purposes, including medical and dental procedures, as well as in the culinary industry for whipped cream dispensers.
 However, when used recreationally and in excess, nitrous oxide can be harmful and pose significant health risks.

-About Nitrous Oxide Abuse
+About Nitrous Oxide Addiction

 The same article also explains some scenarios where they do not recommend using nitrous oxide, one of them being if the patient has “severe emotional disturbances or drug-related dependencies.”
 While it could certainly be interpreted as generalizing to list these two conditions as interchangeable, the warning is still there.

 Even if laughing gas is used appropriately for dental procedures, it can still be abused like many other medicinal drugs.
 As a Colgate article explains, anesthesiologists support the use of nitrous gas because of how quickly its relaxing pleasurable feelings can take effect.
 While this is indeed effective for the dentistry business, it can also be a red flag for anyone with a drug abuse history.